Liberias Football Superstar President Runs For Re-election - UrduPoint

 Liberia's Football Superstar President Runs For Re-election

+Liberians began voting Tuesday on whether to give football legend George Weah a second term as president, with peace among voters' main concerns in a nation still scarred by back-to-back civil wars

-Monrovia, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Liberians vote Tuesday on whether to give football legend George Weah a second term as president, with peace among voters' main concerns in a nation still scarred by back-to-back civil wars.
+Monrovia, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Liberians began voting Tuesday on whether to give football legend George Weah a second term as president, with peace among voters' main concerns in a nation still scarred by back-to-back civil wars.

+An hour before polling got under way at 0800 GMT, hundreds of people were already waiting to cast their ballots at voting stations, mostly set up in schools, in the capital, Monrovia.

+"I vote for the good of my country.
+I expect peace and development," Agostina Momo, 18, who is voting for the first time, said.

 The main political parties have pledged that the presidential and legislative elections in the West African country will pass off peacefully.